mattwparas/steel/docs/src/builtins/steel_base.md

 (byte? -1) ;; => #f
 ```
 ### **bytes**
-Returns a new mutable vector vectors with each byte as the given arguments.
+Returns a new mutable vector with each byte as the given arguments.
 Each argument must satisfy the `byte?` predicate, meaning it is an exact
 integer range from 0 - 255 (inclusive)

 (bytes b ...)

-b : byte?
+* b : byte?

-#### Example
+#### Examples
 ```scheme
 (bytes 65 112 112 108 101)
 ```